webfer/drupansible/README.md

 ## 🤝 Contributing

-This Ansible application is specifically designed to streamline Drupal deployments to remote servers (Okitup hosting), providing a tailored solution for efficient and reliable deployment workflows.
+This Ansible application is specifically designed to streamline Drupal deployments to remote servers with the most common server configurations, providing a tailored solution for efficient and reliable deployment workflows.

 We encourage you to explore and utilize this application for your deployment needs.
 If you find it beneficial and wish to contribute to its development, your participation would be greatly appreciated.
 By collaborating, we can enhance the functionality and robustness of this application, benefiting the broader community and fostering a spirit of shared innovation.